aryna-yukhnevich/dev/README.md

 - `recipient` - an email address of a person / delivery list to receive failure notifications or Daily Digest reports.

     > **NOTE:** the email address must be verified in AWS SES.
-- `delivery_method` - the delivery method name (should match to one of the delivery method names defined in the general settings)
+- `delivery_method` - the delivery method name (should match to one of the delivery method names defined in the `general.json`)
-- `monitoring_group` - the monitoring group name (should match to one of the monitoring group names defined in the monitoring groups settings).
+- `monitoring_group` - the monitoring group name (should match to one of the monitoring group names defined in the `monitoring_groups.json`).
 - `alerts` - indicate whether this recipient would like to receive notifications on failed runs (true/false).
 - `digest` - indicate whether this recipient would like to receive Daily Digest (true/false).